-Fall and Winter Socials: Very festive adult events held at the home of one of our families.
+Fall Social: A very festive adult event is held at the home of one of our families.

-Concord Book Shop Fundraiser: The Concord Book Shop donates 10% of the day's profit to our Annual Fund.
-Families may purchase Gift Certificates on the date of the fundraiser to be used anytime.
+Concord Bookshop Fundraiser: The Concord Bookshop donates a percentage of the day's profit to our Fund for CCC.
+Families may purchase gift certificates on the date of the fundraiser to be used anytime.
 Parent volunteers host the CCC table which displays teacher's favorite picks and "wish list" books.
 This is a great way to volunteer and get some early holiday shopping done at the same time.